manshi19chauhan/student-job-tracker/README.md

 # 🎓 Student Job Tracker

 A full-stack web application to manage and track job applications efficiently.
-Built using the **MERN stack** with clean, modular code and deployed for production use.
+Built using the **MERN stack** with clean, modular code.

 ---